iweld/sql_interview_questions/README.md

 20. <a href="https://github.com/iweld/sql_interview_questions/blob/main/QUESTIONS_AND_ANSWERS.md#q20">Display two different methods to concatnate strings in PostgreSQL</a>.
 21. <a href="https://github.com/iweld/sql_interview_questions/blob/main/QUESTIONS_AND_ANSWERS.md#q21">How can we get the Year (month, day hour, etc...) from a timestamp</a>?
 22. <a href="https://github.com/iweld/sql_interview_questions/blob/main/QUESTIONS_AND_ANSWERS.md#q22">Produce a query that only returns the top 50% of the records</a>.
+23. <a href="https://github.com/iweld/sql_interview_questions/blob/main/QUESTIONS_AND_ANSWERS.md#q23">How can you insert a new row into a table OR update the row if it already exists</a>?